 Hazel shivered, the bitter night air creeping through her clothes, sinking into the pit of her stomach.
 The deserted streets echoed with the chorus of creaking doors and rustling leaves.
 She couldn’t help but think someone was watching her as she approached the graveyard.
 The foul stench of death wafted through the air, lingering around the headstones, on which names were etched in lettering too pristine, too harsh, like white bone in a rotting corpse.
 Hazel shoved the thoughts out of her mind.
 She spent too much time here, and she knew it.
 If her father had only let her see her mum, visit once or twice a week, or even a month… but it was no use.
 He had wanted to keep her away, make her forget, hoping to forget his own grief, but she couldn’t resist coming here, leaving a few flowers.
 Tears streaked down her cheeks, and she let out a stifled sob.
 She wasn’t one for crying, but ever since her mum had died, she had felt broken, empty.
 Now she was alone, and there wasn’t any point in holding back her feelings.
 Although, this time, it hadn’t been just sadness that had driven her here.
 She sniffed, and wiped her eyes, remembering the stranger.
 It was a distinct, creeping curiosity, trailed by a hint of fear.
 There had been a man here yesterday.
 Searching the graves, but his eyes barely flitted over the names.
 She had begun to creep behind him, following him through the rows, trainers crumpling the mottled weeds peeking through the patches of grass.
 Then he had disappeared.
 There was no door, no secret underground bunker that he had crawled off to.
 There was nothing.
 Today, she wanted to find that nothing, step into it, and see what happened.

 It might have been a trick of the light, she thought as she trudged towards the spot where the man had been just the night before.
 He had been dressed in black and could have been a criminal.
 Maybe he just didn’t want to be followed.
 But the criminals that lived around here weren’t like that.
 They stole groceries and clothes from the high street or smoked in dark alleyways.
 Not so secretive, so searching, eyes penetrating the surroundings as if trying to make the ground tremble with his stare.
 She shivered again.
 It was getting colder, but less than half an hour had passed since she had arrived.
 It couldn’t be that late, but the temperature seemed to have dropped ten degrees.
 There weren’t any lampposts, and the only light was from the moon, wisps of moonlight silver phantoms dancing through the sky.
 Suddenly, she thought she saw a figure shift in the darkness.
 Fear shot through her veins, and she spun.
 The darkness wrapped around her, suffocating her, twisting to obscure them from view.
 She thought she noticed more people, creeping through the darkness towards her.
 She had to get out of here.
 Someone was right behind her.
 Before she could react, a bag was flung over her head and her screams were muffled, stifled by thick fabric, suffocating her, and she was forced onto the ground.
 She struggled, fighting her captors with a vicious fury, but they held her down, more than one of them, she could tell.
 Was the man there, the one she had seen yesterday?
 How many more people knew about this?
 Blood pulsed through her head, and she let out gasps of terror.
 With her last shreds of energy, she tore herself free from their vice-like grip, pulled the fabric over her head, and spun to face them.
 Figures dressed in dark shirts and trousers, faces hidden under fabric masks.
 Dark eyes, other than the man in the center, who had eyes of startling blue.
 She knew this was the same man she had seen yesterday.
 One lunged for her, and she hurriedly dodged their grasp, lunging for the empty space where she thought she had seen the man go the night before.
-Her eyes widened as a strange sensation washed over her, a cool breeze drifting over her, before she collapsed through the doorway.
+Her eyes widened as a strange sensation washed over her, before she collapsed through the doorway.

 Messengers bustled through the doors carrying baskets brimming with scrolls.
 Alex ran a hand through their unkempt blonde hair, exhaustion evident in their expression.
 Hands sore and aching, they put down their father’s ostentatious feather quill, scanning the newest batch of letters and documents wearily.
 Sunlight blazed through the grand windows surrounding the dome of the palace, and leaves brushed against the glass from the magnificent trees outside.